 A paid ad on Pinterest is known as a promoted pin.
 This allows you to target specific search criteria and keywords to reach customers who are likely to be searching topics related to your product or service.

 We used Pinterest promoted pins to help our client Choose Hope promote their unique line of cancer awareness products.
-Since cancer is something that has touched almost everyone’s life, we were able to increase brand awareness through pin engagement on inspirational graphics that featured quotes, questions and other thought-provoking cancer-related topics.
-We also promoted their awareness products and nearly doubled the referral traffic and revenue from this channel prior to implementing promoted pins.
+Since cancer is something that has touched almost everyone’s life, we were able to increase brand awareness through pin engagement on inspirational graphics that featured quotes, questions, and other thought-provoking cancer-related topics.
+We also promoted their awareness products and nearly doubled the referral traffic and revenue they'd seen from this channel prior to implementing promoted pins.